chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 So if I do... well I guess we should prove it still works.

-So if I do docker run.
+So if I do `docker run`.

-I'll do docker ps first.
+I'll do `docker ps` first.

-docker rm -f 12
+`docker rm -f 12`

-Now if I do docker run again.
+Now if I do `docker run` again.

-So java-maven-multi-chainguard. curl localhost 8080/hello.
+So `java-maven-multi-chainguard`.

+`curl localhost 8080/hello`

-So still working just the same as before but now java-maven-multi-cg -- we can see we've got the size down a little bit further.
+So still working just the same as before but now `java-maven-multi-cg` -- we can see we've got the size down a little bit further.

 So I think it was what 360 megabytes and now we've got it down to 325 megabytes.